MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 > [!NOTE]
 > Check that all of the Jackson packages have the same version.

-For the list of packages used by Azure SDK and supported versions see [Support for multiple Jackson versions](#support-for-multiple-jackson-versions).
+For the list of packages used by Azure SDK and the supported Jackson versions, see the [Support for multiple Jackson versions](#support-for-multiple-jackson-versions) section.

 ## Mitigate version mismatch issues